Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 Then when I need to add them to my salad, I just fold in the paper plate and use it as a funnel to put the right amount of vegetables on each salad.
 It is so easy and then I just discard the paper plate.
 This just gives me more control of how much I use and keeps things separated till I need them.

 Also, I add a paper napkin to the top of the salad to absorb any moisture.
 I put on the lid and store in the fridge.
 I hope that this helps any salad lovers out there.
 I am on the Atkin's diet and I do eat a lot of salads.
 Have a great day!

 I use the Snyder's of Hanover pretzel pieces, the Buttermilk Ranch flavor.
 The cost is about $1.00 for a 10 oz. bag.
-DH likes these better than the more expensive croutons from the grocery store which he says, "Have an after taste, or no taste."
+DH likes these better than the more expensive croutons from the grocery store.

 Let lettuce dry completely before adding dressing to it.
 Dressing clings better to dry lettuce.